-itnorized prescriper write 12pm21 1 1 c time to administer t the medication?
-(For example, did the licensed uthorized prescriber write 12pm?) rite the specific time(s) the child day ca are program is to administe r the me dication (i.e.: : 12 pm): I, parent, authorize the day care prog ram to administer the medic cation, a s specified o n the front of this form, to (child's name): .
+PARENT COMPLETE THIS SEC 19.
+If Section #7A is completed, do the in authorized prescriber write 12pm?) structions indicate a specifi ic time to administer the medication?
+(For example, did the licensed Write the specific time(s) the child day ca are program is to administe r the medication (i.e .: 12 pm): 20.
+I, parent, authorize the day care progr ram to administer the medi cation, as specified on the front of this form, to (child's name): 21.
 Parent's Name (please print): 22.
-Da te Authorized d: B. Parent's Signature: HILD DAY CARE PROGRAM C OMPLETE THIS SEC TION ( #24 - #30) .
+Date Authorize ed: 23.
+Parent's Signature: 1 CHILD DAY CARE PROGRAM C OMPLETE THIS SEC TION (#24 - #30) 24.
 Program Name: 25.
-Facility ID Number: 26.
-Program Telephone Number: s medication has been given to the day mplete.
-I indicates that all information needed to give s.
+Facility ID Number : 26.
+Program Telephone Number: 27.
+I have verified that (#1 - #23) and if ap this medication has been given to the day mplete.
+My signatur e indicates that all information needed to give 28.
 Staff's Name (please print): 29.
-Date R Received from Parent: ).
-Staff Signature: RIOR TO THE DATE INDICATED I I, parent, request that the medication N (#15) O DISCONTINUE THE MEDICATION (Date) nce the medication has been discontinunsent form must be completed.
-2. Parent Signature: ued, I understand that if my child red uires this me edication in the future, a new written medication . r drefit digitature.
-CENSED AUTHORIZED PRES CRIBER TO COMPLE ETE.
-AS S NEEDEI D (#33 - #35) B. Describe any additional training, proc .
-Since there may be instances where revious prescription is comp changes in a prescription related to dose, time of ndicate the date you are ordering the change in equency until the medication from the p equency until the medication from the pee administration of the prescription to ta en instru ction on this form and not follow the pharmacy label until th
+Date Received from Parent: 30.
+Staff Signature: x ONLY COMPLETE THIS SECTION (PRIOR TO THE DATE INDICATED I , ENT REQUESTS TO DISCONTINUE THE MEDICATION 31.
+I, parent, request that the medication indicated on this consent for orm be discontinued on (Date) Once the medication has been discontinu consent form must be completed. ued, I understand that if my child requires this m nedication in the future, a new written medication 32.
+Parent Signature: X LICENSED AUTHORIZED PRES CRIBER TO COMPLE ETE, AS NEEDE ED (#33 - #35) 33.
+Describe any additional training, proc edures or competencies the e day care program staff will need to care for this child. revious prescription is comp changes in a prescription related to dose, time or indicate the date you are ordering the change in DATE: By completing this section, the day care properties new prescription has been filled. program will follow the writte en instruction on this s form and not follow the pharmacy label until the